 Because each assessment's horizontal scale is derived using its own sample group, σ{θ} varies across assessments.
-Likewise, each assessment has a unique Level II performance standard in Rasch units, so θ{Level_II} varies across assessments.
-SS{Level_II} and σ{SS} are set to be consistent within academic content areas but not across all assessments.
+Likewise, each assessment has a unique Meets Grade Level performance standard on STAAR - in Rasch units, so θ{Meets} varies across assessments.
+SS{Meets} and σ{SS} are set to be consistent within academic content areas but not across all assessments.
+Similarly, the STAAR Alternate 2 Level II: Satisfactory performance standards are also unique for each assessment, with $\theta{Level\ II}$ varying across assessments, and $SS{Level\ II}$ and σ{SS} are set to be consistent within academic content areas.
 Once these constants are established, the same transformations are applied each year to the Rasch proficiency estimates derived from performance on that year's test questions.